 A History of Innovation

-Since 1950, Mequon, Wisconsin based Jorgensen Conveyors, Inc. has been solving problems for customers with our proven lines of hinged steel belt conveyors, coolant filtration and material handling equipment for the metal working industry.
+Since 1950, Mequon, Wisconsin based Jorgensen Conveyors, Inc. has been solving problems for customers with our proven lines of hinged steel belt chip conveyor, coolant filtration and material handling equipment for the machine tool, metal working and other industries.

 Founded by Charles T. Jorgensen, the company started in all phases of general conveyor design, manufacture and installation in many types of manufacturing applications.
 Early customers included major manufacturing companies such as International Harvester, American Motors, JI Case, AO Smith, Ford Motor Company, and General Motors.
 Conveyor types included hinged steel belt, chip conveyors, roller, heavy duty scrap handling and apron conveyors, overhead trolley, slat and chain conveyors.